nikkijuk/aws-image-gallery/README.md

 For most part it was clear what one should do to follow lab, but it wasn't always evident to me.

-Navigation could be simplified using [Flutter Bloc](https://pub.dev/packages/flutter_bloc), but here it was good to use basic flutter features.
+Navigation could be simplified using [Flutter Bloc](https://pub.dev/packages/flutter_bloc), but at this lab it was good to use basic flutter features.

 ## Documentation